commerceguys/addressing/README.md

 [![Build Status](https://travis-ci.org/commerceguys/addressing.svg?branch=master)](https://travis-ci.org/commerceguys/addressing)

-A PHP 7.3+ addressing library, powered by CLDR and Google's address data.
+A PHP 8+ addressing library, powered by CLDR and Google's address data.
+If you use Php 7 please use the 1.x branch.

 Manipulates postal addresses, meant to identify a precise recipient location for shipping or billing purposes.